Helping devolved administrations

 Working with Wales

-We work with the Welsh Assembly Government (WAG) to monitor air quality during major incidents.
+We work with the Welsh Government to monitor air quality during major incidents.
 Our enhanced mountain area forecasts for Wales are produced in association with the WAG, Sports Council for Wales and Wales tourist board.

 Working with Northern Ireland